 - Some countries have a need for better cooperation between their institutions.

 - The benefit of having access to European information within a national context is still often vaguely recognised within countries.

-Through the ENPI-SEIS project, which began in 2011, EEA country visits to the European Neighbourhood (ENP) included Algeria, Armenia, Jordan, Egypt, Palestinian Authority, Azerbaijan, Georgia, Israel, Moldova, Belarus, Lebanon, Tunisia, Russian Federation and Ukraine.
+Through the ENPI-SEIS project, which began in 2011, EEA country visits to the European Neighbourhood (ENP) included Algeria, Armenia, Jordan, Egypt, Palestine, Azerbaijan, Georgia, Israel, Moldova, Belarus, Lebanon, Tunisia, Russian Federation and Ukraine.
 Follow-up workshops are now being held at EEA.
 The project aims to build up cooperation and discuss national priorities and needs.
-The SEIS ‘Cookbook’, a guide for implementing SEIS for national authorities, is now near completion.
+The SEIS ‘Cookbook’, a guide for implementing SEIS for national authorities, is now available.